-During the three months ended March 31, 2023, we raised gross proceeds of \$7.0 million (net proceeds of \$6.4 million) from the sale of 8,432,192 shares of our common stock through the following transactions:

-- In January 2023, we sold 50,000 shares at an average price of \$1.08 per share for an aggregate gross proceeds of \$54,000 through the Purchase Agreement we entered into with Lincoln Park Capital in March 2022, under which we have the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase up to \$15.0 million of our shares of common stock, subject to the terms and conditions in the Purchase Agreement. - On February 3, 2023, we sold 569,648 shares at an average price of \$1.22 per share for an aggregate gross proceeds of \$693,000 (net proceeds of \$672,000) prior to deducting sales commissions, pursuant to our Sales Agreement with Oppenheimer & Co.
-Inc., under which we may issue and sell in a registered "at-the-market" offering shares of our common stock having an aggregate offering price of up to \$30.0 million from time to time. - On February 14, 2023, we closed a registered direct offering for the sale of 7,812,544 shares of our common stock at a purchase price of \$0.80 per share to accredited investors for gross proceeds of \$6.3 million.
-Net proceeds from the offering were \$5.6 million.
+- We raised gross proceeds of \$7.0 million (net proceeds of \$6.4 million) from the sale of 8,432,192 shares of our common stock through the following transactions to strengthen our balance sheet and allow us to prepare for our next trial for NGC-Capecitabine: - In January 2023, we sold 50,000 shares at an average price of \$1.08 per share for an aggregate gross proceeds of \$54,000 through the Purchase Agreement we entered into with Lincoln Park Capital in March 2022, under which we have the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase up to \$15.0 million of our shares of common stock, subject to the terms and conditions in the Purchase Agreement. - On February 3, 2023, we sold 569,648 shares at an average price of \$1.22 per share for an aggregate gross proceeds of \$693,000 (net proceeds of \$672,000) prior to deducting sales commissions, pursuant to our Sales Agreement with Oppenheimer & Co.
+Inc., under which we may issue and sell in a registered "at-themarket" offering shares of our common stock having an aggregate offering price of up to \$30.0 million from time to time. - On February 14, 2023, we closed a registered direct offering for the sale of 7,812,544 shares of our common stock at a purchase price of \$0.80 per share to accredited investors for gross proceeds of \$6.3 million.
+Net proceeds from the offering were \$5.6 million. - Due to enrollment difficulties that we experienced in our rare disease Phase 2 trial for PCS499 in uNL, we decided to cease further enrollment in the PCS499 trial in February 2023 and terminated the trial.
+There were no safety concerns noted during the trial.